 Polycystic Ovary Syndrome or PCOS is a hormonal imbalance that affects 5 to 10 percent of women of reproductive age across the world, and results in irregular or absent periods, acne, excess body hair and weight gain.
-PCOS is also a major cause of infertility and yet is frequently misdiagnosed and often missed completely.
+Polycystic Ovary Syndrome is also a major cause of infertility and yet is frequently misdiagnosed and often missed completely.

-PCOS gets its name because under an ultrasound scan, the ovaries can look like a bunch of grapes, each one covered in what look like multiple cysts.
-In fact, these aren’t cysts at all, but are small, undeveloped follicles.
+Polycystic Ovary Syndrome gets its name because, under an ultrasound scan, the ovaries can look like a bunch of grapes, each one covered in what look like multiple cysts.
+In fact, these aren’t cysts at all but are small, undeveloped follicles.

-Not every woman with PCOS will get the same symptoms, but common signs to look out for include:
+Not every woman with PCOS will get the same symptoms, but there are common symptoms you should look out for.

 - Few or no periods